AGE-RELATED CHANGES IN THE MUSCULOSKELETAL SYSTEM

 Sarcopenia is a syndrome characterized by progressive and generalized loss of skeletal muscle mass and strength.
 This loss of muscle mass causes risks of poor outcomes including poor quality of life, disability, and early death.
 8

 Finally, neuromuscular changes in the elderly also contribute to muscle wasting and weakness.
 9 Muscle fiber denervation occurs, although it is not clear whether denervation precedes muscle wasting or is a result of it.
 In addition, reduced numbers of motor units, as well as a decrease in the conduction velocity of the motor axon, are also partly responsible for the decrease in muscle function seen with aging.
 10,11 Finally, the excitability of both spinal and cortical tissues decreases with age, and this is complicit in the age-related decline seen in skeletal muscle function.
-12 All of the neuromuscular ...
+12 All of ...